 What Cameras do we use?

 Both of us shoot with 2 bodies.
-Our primary camera that we have on our right hands is the Sony A7RIII.
+Our primary cameras are Sony A7RIII.
 We chose this for several reasons.

 - Eye auto-focus is on point.
 It actually can tell where eyes are and focus on faces seamlessly.